ngerakines/nickandmattie.love/content/en/info/_index.md

 Hills and Dales Park, Paw Paw Pavilion, 100 Deep Hollow Rd, Kettering, OH 45419

 We'll have a beginner swing-dance lesson, drinks, and games.

+# Registry

+Your presence on our wedding day is the most important gift you could ever give us.
+Any giving will go towards our honeymoon.